UniversaBlockchain/U8/docker/u8/README.md

 ## Usage

-Note that if you want to execute some JavaScript file using U8, you should bind the directory to the image (as in the examples below).
+Note that if you want to execute some external JavaScript file using U8, you should bind the directory to the image (as in the examples below).

 ### See help